|Top Previous Next|

 An expression is a string representation of FreeFlyer script that, when compiled, resolves to a value of some sort in an expected format such as a Variable.
 One example of this might be as follows, which compiles down to a Variable value that represents the epoch of the Spacecraft in days.

 In this case, there is a Spacecraft declared in the FreeFlyer Mission Plan named Spacecraft1 and this expression is referring to the value held by the Epoch property of the Spacecraft object.
 Expressions do not have to be limited to strings that represent property or method calls, though, and can directly reference objects declared in FreeFlyer as well as method or function calls.
-There are five types of expressions that are natively supported by the runtime API, all of which are listed below.
+There are numerous types of expressions that are natively supported by the runtime API, all of which are listed below.

 For most of these expression types there exists a one-to-one mapping of them to base object types in the interfaced programming languages.
 Other similar types to these can be interpreted as well, such as boolean values, which can be simulated using a Variable expression for a value of 0 or 1.
 The primary exceptions to the rule of there being a base object type for expression types are the TimeSpan and TimeSpanArray expression types, which must be set from or retrieved into a specialized class described below.